cjboake/cjcc/src/notes.md

 7/5/18
 ------
 - So first thing, I'm updating the parser to recognize var references that lack declaration/assignment.
 Once that is cleared up, I'm expected everything to work again and to be able to pass variables between functions.
 We will see.

+- Well, this is embarassing -- it turns out that I was being silly and just causing more problems for myself.
+The parser was working all along, but I misinterpreted some warnings, and then starting trying to "fix" it.
+This led me to making all kinds of changes that just made things all kinds of worse.
+So I just stashed the changes, and one by one copied them back in.
+Before I knew it, everything was working perfectly.